U-Boot-EFI/u-boot-sct-results/README.md

 | Stall                               | N/A         | PASS       |
 |                                     |             |            |

+1) Override protocols not supported

-1) Loading of HII resource file not supported.
+2) Loading of HII resource file not supported.

 ### Runtime services